Bar Profitability: A Complete Guide to Boosting Bar Profit Margin

 - Recommend pairings.
 If you have a kitchen, come up with at least one drink pairing for everything on the menu.

-Easy Bar Marketing Ideas
+Bar Marketing Ideas to Grow Profit Margin

 Done right, your bar marketing gives customers to a reason to show up and a reason to stay.
 And a reason for your bar profit margin to soar.

 - Have at least one special every day.
 Happy hour?
 A nightly special?
 Both?
 Most people immediately ask “What are the specials?”
 Don’t disappoint them!
-Even if you’re not offering the greatest discount ever that night, at least you’ll have a good answer.

 - Make it easy to find your bar’s hours, menu, and specials online.
 You don’t have to go full-throttle on a social media campaign, just get your information out there.
-Send your menus to online menu providers like Menupages and Google My Business, and make sure your Facebook page and website have everything easily discoverable.
+Send your menus to online menu providers like Menupages and Google My Business, and make sure your Facebook page and website have everything discoverable.

 - Sports!
 Sports!
 Sports!
 There is no denying the popularity of watching sports in a bar, from watering holes to fancier spots.
 If you have a TV, pencil in a night to put a game on and offer an associated special.